Skip to Main Content

 Post production is where your footage comes together to become what you had envisioned.
 Here, you can edit your footage, arrange it to convey exactly what you want.
 This can be the most difficult step in the process because you need to have working knowledge of the programs that help you organize and solidify your production so far.

-In the Media Center, we mainly use iMovie for the regular user and Final Cut Pro X and Adobe Premiere Pro for the more advanced users.
+In the Media Center, we mainly use iMovie for the regular user and Da Vinci Resolve, Final Cut Pro X or Adobe Premiere Pro for the more advanced users.

 The polished product you produce is something you can be proud of, so take your time and plan!